 See other Oregon historical places

-* Herein follows a very incomplete assortment of names on headstones within the Pioneer Cemetery: John Gribble born 1799 died 6-3-1869, and his wife Elizabeth Gribble...
+* Herein follows a very incomplete assortment of names on headstones within the Gribble Pioneer Cemetery, which is located about one mile west of the Gribble Barn, on the south side of South Gribble Road: John Gribble born 1799 died 6-3-1869, and his wife Elizabeth Gribble...
 Joseph Jackson born 8-30-1823...
 Mary Jackson...
-Catherine Fish born 1825, and numerous other ancient Fish headstones many difficult to read...
-A Fish was probably the first person to be buried in the Gribble Pioneer Cemetery; she was a toddler named Evaline O. Fish, died November 28, 1858.
+Catherine Fish born 1825, and numerous other ancient Fish headstones, many difficult to read...
+A Fish was probably the fir person to be buried in the Gribble Pioneer Cemetery; she was a toddler named Evaline O. Fish, died November 28, 1858.
 Evaline was born to Hanna Gribble.
 Hanna walked the Oregon Trail to Oregon alongside her father John Gribble, the two dairy cows, and the family's wagon.

 Other names are: Woodford Jesse born 1839...
 Henry Boggess born 1841....
 George Rueck born 1856...
 G.A.
 Gurley born 9-16-1861...
 Edward Porter born 1870...John Kraus born 1872....Frank Jesse born 1874... .
 Nellie White born 1877....Gabbie White (sp?) born 1882...
 W.G.
 "Hap" Harms born 1910 and Fern Gribble Harms..also, others before 1900 include: Wesley...
 Hungate...
 Dodge...
 Daniel Wyland...
 Keiling...
 Howser....
 At some point in the future, I will make this listing more complete and would appreciate help on the project.